 For current conditions call (575) 773-4678

 Although there is no fire restrictions in place, the Forest at times will issue a Red Flag Warning due to high winds and low humidity.
 The Red Flag will be flown at each Administrative Site on the Forest to inform visitors and the community.
 In addition, we kindly ask all visitors and campers make sure the campfire is completely out before leaving the campsite.

 Please check with the District office on road conditions in the forest prior to driving.
-The road into the Quemado Lake is paved to the lake and gravel around the recreation area.
+The road into the Quemado Lake Recreation area is paved and gravel road around the recreation area.